Cogent Raises $42M Series A - Read more here

 Claude Code Security is explicitly designed this way: it scans codebases, validates findings to reduce false positives, and suggests targeted patches for human review—in a limited research preview within Claude Code.

-What AI models are uniquely good at is reasoning through static artifacts: source code, configurations, structured definitions.
-That makes SAST-like workflows especially susceptible to AI-driven cost compression.
+What AI models are uniquely good at is reading code, configs, and structured definitions and reasoning about what's wrong.
+That makes today's code-scanning tools — which rely on rigid, rule-based pattern matching — especially susceptible to AI-driven cost compression.

 The part that doesn’t end at the Pull Request: the execution gap